expressjs/expressjs.com/_includes/api/en/4x/app.md

 <h2>Application</h2>

-The `app` object conventially denotes the Express application.
+The `app` object conventionally denotes the Express application.
 Create it by calling the top-level `express()` function exported by the Express module:

 ~~~js